websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/troubleshooting-tools-and-resources.md

 ![Figure 5: Use the shell access tool in the DXP Cloud console to see what's going on inside your application.](./troubleshooting-tools-and-resources/images/05.png)

-The shell is accessible in most services, including `liferay` and the `ci` services.
+The shell is accessible in most services, including the `liferay`, `search`, and `webserver` services.
 It can be used to access the server's file system directly and run commands for troubleshooting purposes.

-For example, you can run the following command from the `ci` service's shell to test connection to an address or external server:
+For example, you can run the following command from the `liferay` service's shell to test connection to an address or external server:

 ```bash
 curl -v [address]